rshipp/sundara/README.md

 #### Changing the look of your site
-Websites generated with Sundara will use the generic bootstrap CSS filles by default.
+Websites generated with Sundara will use the generic bootstrap CSS files by default.
 If you want to do some bootstrap subclassing, or even remove bootstrap altogether and use your own stylesheets, you can do that too.